BSA Governance Information

 BOTANICAL SOCIETY OF AMERICA (BSA)

 The Botanical Society of America (BSA) is a "not-for-profit" membership society that exists to promote botany, the field of basic science dealing with the study and inquiry into the form, function, diversity, reproduction, evolution, and uses of plants and their interactions within the biosphere.
+We over 3,000 members from around the world we are one of the largest organizations supporting the botanical sciences.

 Sales tax – the BSA has no obligation to charge sales tax for internet sales.
 All internet sales across state lines are not subject to sales tax (as of now…).